-NCDOT Anti-Litter Messages: In 2021 NCDOT greatly enhanced its public education program related to Anti-Litter messages with new social media posts, press releases, and new creative public service announcements (PSAs, videos, and radio broadcasts).
-NCDOT partnered with Country Music Star Luke Combs and various NC Athletic Organization coaches and mascots to develop these PSAs to help educate and encourage NC residents to not litter, secure their loads, and work together to keep NC clean.
-NC Athletic Organization coaches and mascots that participated in NCDOT PSAs included:
+NCDOT Anti-Litter Messages: In 2022 NCDOT continued promoting its public education programs related to Anti-Litter messages with social media posts and press releases.
+These communications help educate and encourage NC residents to not litter, secure their loads, and work together to keep NC clean.